 Our services do not look the same each week, as we try to freshen things up with a relevant liturgy, sometimes putting preaching or worship to one side in order to focus our attention on what God wants from our service.
 You will also notice that we aim to be authentic in our walk with God, as our preachers don’t wear suits and ties, but choose to wear the same clothes on Sunday as they do on a Monday morning for example.
 Basically, we want the average person to be given the opportunity to meet with God in their own way, and to feel comfortable.

 Our services also encompass a chance for your children to learn about God, and spirituality, in a way that is relevant to them.
 Our team of children’s workers is led by someone that is trained to work with children, and DBS checked.
 We care as much about your child’s spiritual experience as we do about our own.

-Darren is an ordained minister with the Elim Pentecostal Church, and has a degree in Applied theology with Regents Theological College.
-Laura is an Assistant Psychologist for the NHS, and has a degree in Psychology with Lincoln University.
+Darren is an ordained minister with the Elim Pentecostal Church, and has a degree in Applied theology with Regents Theological College and is currently studying for his Masters Degree.
+Dr Laura is a Clinical Psychologist for the NHS.

 April has studied theology at Regents Theological College.
 After completing our internship program 2021 April joined our team as a trainee Pastor and has been serving the church based in Boultham primarily.